alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 If that's of interest, please see the [API docs](/api) and the tutorial for [Multimodal Search on the Amazon Products Dataset](http://localhost:4000/tutorials/multimodal-search-amazon-products-dataset/).

 The tour is structured as follows:
-1. Cover Elastiknn's features at a high level.
+1. Elastiknn's features at a high level.
-2. Cover some software engineering details.
+2. Some software engineering details.
-3. Present Locality Sensitive Hashing (LSH) in enough detail to understand its use in Elastiknn.
+3. Locality Sensitive Hashing (LSH) in enough detail to understand its use in Elastiknn.
-4. Cover the specific implementation of LSH indexing and querying in Elastiknn.
+4. The specific implementation of LSH indexing and querying in Elastiknn.
-5. Look at some interesting open questions.
+5. Some interesting open questions.

 ## What does Elastiknn do?